 - Produce – add multimedia, text, images, and more!

 - Publish – upload your videos to YouTube and other social sharing sites.

-If you follow this process, editing your YouTube videos will be quick and easy.
+Editing your YouTube videos will be quick and easy if you follow this process.
 Below we’ve broken down the editing process and added all the bells and whistles to jazz up your video.
 Here are edit tips for YouTube videos and more tricks to optimize your video.

 PREPARE: Collect all your footage, video, or recordings

 You have created or collected video from your phone, screen recordings on your computer, or video footage from an online service.
 You’ve got multiple files to work with, and now it’s time to put it all together.

 One of the best edit tips for YouTube is to utilize a script or storyboard to help organize your video.

 Scripts are helpful when you are creating tutorials or lessons that include narrated step-by-step instructions.
 Storyboards are great for a marketing or product video that includes major themes and often is created with music.
 With a storyboard, you can organize your thoughts and the main points you want to communicate in each section.

 In the long run, you’ll notice you’ll save time and headaches having a method to structure your video before you start editing.